Moss Point School District: History

+Integration

 Prior to integration, Moss Point High School served the white students of the city, and Magnolia High School served the black students.
-When the schools were integrated in 1970, all high school students attended Moss Point High School; the former Magnolia High School was repurposed as a junior high school.
+When the schools were integrated in 1970, all high school students attended Moss Point High School; the former all black Magnolia High School and all white Ed Mayo Elementary School were repurposed as junior high schools.
 The Moss Point High School building, whose main building was built in 1942, still serves the community today.

+Declining Enrollment and School Reconfigurations

-Magnolia Junior High School served as one of the district's two junior high schools until 2003.
+Magnolia Junior High School and Ed Mayo Junior High School served as the district's two junior high schools until 2003.
 That year, Ed Mayo Junior High and Magnolia Junior High merged into one school housed at the Magnolia campus.
 In 2005, Hurricane Katrina severely damaged the Magnolia building; junior high classes were temporarily moved to the former Ed Mayo building.
 Years later, the school district received FEMA funding to demolish and rebuild this historic school.
 Opening in 2013 on the site of the old school, the new Magnolia Middle School serves grades 6-8 and was built with materials salvaged from the old building.
 The new school has a room dedicated to the history of the old Magnolia school.

+In 2009, the school district continued to face declining enrollment numbers.
+The district chose to consolidate and reconfigure its elementary schools, which previously operated as neighborhood schools, to grade level centers.
+Charlotte Hyatt Elementary School and Ed Mayo Elementary School, two of the district's smaller schools, would be permanently closed.
+After additional consolidations and closures between 2009 and 2012, only two of those four elementary schools would remain in operation.
+Kreole Primary Elementary School serves students in grades PreK-2, and Escatawpa Upper Elementary School serves students in grades 3–5.

 Demographics

 2022-23 school year

-There were a total of 1,569 students enrolled in the Moss Point School District during the 2022-23 school year.
+There were a total of 1,569 students enrolled in the Moss Point School District during the 2022–23 school year.
 The gender makeup of the district was 47% female and 53% male.
 The racial makeup of the district was 73% African American, 15% White, less than 5% Hispanic, less than 5% Asian, and less than 5% Native American.